2006 Michigan State vs. Northwestern football game: First quarter

 Michigan State started the game with a 66-yard drive that ended with a Brett Swenson 32-yard field goal.
 Northwestern's first drive ended with quarterback C. J. Bachér finding Ross Lane for a 5-yard touchdown that gave the Wildcats a 7–3 lead.

 Second quarter

 The Wildcats' first drive of the second quarter resulted in Bachér rushing for a 2-yard touchdown.
 The Spartans were forced to punt on the ensuing drive.
 Northwestern's Joel Howells kicked a 30-yard field goal on the next drive.
 On the following drive, Michigan State was once again forced to punt.
 After the punt, Northwestern scored another touchdown on a Brandon Roberson 18-yard pass to Shaun Herbert.
 Michigan State's woes continued on their next drive, when they fumbled the football.
 However, Howells missed a 36-yard field goal at the end of the first half.
+The half ended with the Spartans down 24-3.